itsjacobian8/itsjacobian8/README.md

 When free, I like to hike, play games and learn new human languages.

+<h3>Motto</h3>

+If you add 2 and 2 and you get 5, then you're very correct.

 <h3>Contact Info</h3>

 I can be reached via e-mail at jacobmach16@gmail.com.